 - Individually ground the FG and LG terminals of the programmable controller with a ground resistance of 100 ohms or less.
 Failure to do so may result in electric shock or malfunction. - Use applicable solderless terminals and tighten them within the specified torque range.
 If any spade solderless terminal is used, it may be disconnected when the terminal screw comes loose, resulting in failure. - Check the rated voltage and signal layout before wiring to the module, and connect the cables correctly.
 Connecting a power supply with a different voltage rating or incorrect wiring may cause fire or failure. - Connectors for external devices must be crimped or pressed with the tool specified by the manufacturer, or must be correctly soldered.
 Incomplete connections may cause short circuit, fire, or malfunction. - Securely connect the connector to the module.
 Poor contact may cause malfunction. - Do not install the control lines or communication cables together with the main circuit lines or power cables.
-Keep a distance of 100mm or more between them.
-Failure to do so may result in malfunction due to noise. - Place the cables in a duct or clamp them.
-If not, dangling cable may swing or inadvertently be pulled, resulting in damage to the module or cables or malfunction due to poor contact.
+Doing so may result in malfunction due to noise.
+Keep a distance of 100mm or more between those cables. - Place the cables in a duct or clamp them.
+If not, dangling cables may swing or inadvertently be pulled, resulting in malfunction or damage to modules or cables.
+In addition, the weight of the cables may put stress on modules in an environment of strong vibrations and shocks.
 Do not clamp the extension cables with the jacket stripped.
 Doing so may change the characteristics of the cables, resulting in malfunction. - Check the interface type and correctly connect the cable.
 Incorrect wiring (connecting the cable to an incorrect interface) may cause failure of the module and external device. - Tighten the terminal screws or connector screws within the specified torque range.
 Undertightening can cause drop of the screw, short circuit, fire, or malfunction.
 Overtightening can damage the screw and/or module, resulting in drop, short circuit, fire, or malfunction. - When disconnecting the cable from the module, do not pull the cable by the cable part.
 For the cable with connector, hold the connector part of the cable.
 For the cable connected to the terminal block, loosen the terminal screw.
 Pulling the cable connected to the module may result in malfunction or damage to the module or cable. - Prevent foreign matter such as dust or wire chips from entering the module.
-Such foreign matter can cause a fire, failure, or malfunction. - A protective film is attached to the top of the module to prevent foreign matter, such as wire chips, from entering the module during wiring.
-Do not remove the film during wiring.
-Remove it for heat dissipation before system operation. - Programmable controllers must be installed in control panels.
+Such foreign matter can cause a fire, failure, or malfunction. - When a protective film is attached to the top of the module, remove it before system operation.
+If not, inadequate heat dissipation of the module may cause a fire, failure, or malfunction. - Programmable controllers must be installed in control panels.
 Connect the main power supply to the power supply module in the control panel through a relay terminal block.
 Wiring and replacement of a power supply module must be performed by qualified maintenance personnel with knowledge of protection against electric shock.
 For wiring, refer to the MELSEC iQ-R Module Configuration Manual. - For Ethernet cables to be used in the system, select the ones that meet the specifications in the user's manual for the module used.
 If not, normal data transmission is not guaranteed.